Cray-HPE/docs-csm/operations/validate_csm_health.md

 ```
 Errors reported previous to the lock status, such as **ERROR: get_cluster** can be ignored.

-See see the **About Postgres** section in the HPE Cray EX Administration Guide S-8001 for further information.
+Refer to "About Postgres" in the _HPE Cray EX System Administration Guide 1.5 S-8001_ for further information.

 <a name="pet-bgp"></a>
 ### BGP Peering Status and Reset